LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/list.rst

    string[] planetsArray = new string[planets.Count];
    planetsArray = planets.ToArray();

+In addition to these different methods we can use, the ``List`` class has a number of properties that are very helpful.
+You may find yourself using the ``Count`` property quite a bit.
+This property holds the number of values in the list.
+In our example, after we add all of the planets in the solar system, ``planets.Count`` has a value of 9.

-Speaking of Arrays, let's see the Array version of Gradebook next.
+Speaking of arrays, let's see the array version of Gradebook next.

 Check Your Understanding
 -------------------------